Derrick Gardner (American football): College career

 Gardner attended the University of California, Berkeley, and played for the California Golden Bears from 1995 to 1998.
 He led the Golden Bears in interceptions during his junior year with two.
 He started his last 31 games for Cal.
 Gardner also started a game as a true freshman in 1995 against the Stanford Cardinal.
 He scored a 72-yard fumble recovery touchdown against the Arizona State Sun Devils.
 He recorded 160 total tackles during his college career.

 Professional career

 Gardner signed with the Atlanta Falcons of the National Football League (NFL) after going undrafted in the 1999 NFL draft.
 He played in seven games for the Falcons during the 1999 season after being activated from the practice roster in October.
 He was allocated to NFL Europe in 2000 to play for the Rhein Fire, winning World Bowl 2000.
-Gardner played for the San Francisco Demons of the XFL in 2001.
+Gardner was a member of the San Francisco Demons of the XFL in 2001.
 He played for the Rhein Fire during the 2001 season.
 On July 5, 2002, he was signed to the practice squad of the Los Angeles Avengers of the Arena Football League.
 Gardner was promoted to the active roster on July 17, 2002.
 He was released by the Avengers on November 17, 2003.